 - It provides the Seller with the right, but not the obligation, to deliver up to a specified number of ACCUs to the Commonwealth at a set price and within a set timeframe. - Where ACCUs are not delivered in full against a scheduled milestone by the due date, the right to deliver any outstanding ACCUs that are scheduled for delivery against that milestone will lapse. - " In limited circumstances, where a delivery cannot be made due to reasons beyond the control of the Seller, the agency may agree to extend a scheduled milestone to the earliest reasonable date for delivery in the future. - All ACCUs delivered under the Optional Delivery contract must be derived from the single ERF project covered by the contract.
-That project is identified at auction qualification. - An ERF project can only be the subject of an Optional Delivery contract once.
+That project is identified at auction qualification. - " Note that the ERF project must be remain registered for the Optional Delivery contract to continue.
+Should the project be revoked (for example, if the Seller does not maintain the required Fit and Proper Person status) then the associated contract will automatically be terminated. - An ERF project can only be the subject of an Optional Delivery contract once.